Answers to some of our most commonly received questions.

 All street lights are owned, operated and maintained by Rochester Gas and Electric.
 The Village does not perform any maintenance of street lights, including street lights that are not working.
 Please call RG&E if you have a concern about any street light.

 If you have any questions relating to water main leaks, fire hydrants, your water meter or your water bill, please call the Monroe County Water Authority.
-The Village no longer has any control over the water system.

 Freedom of Information